wwhgtt/angularjs-movieapp/README.md

 Original site from: http://movieapp-sitepointdemos.rhcloud.com/#/movies

 I have used this tutorial to learn AngularJs with GRUD.
 Made a copy and some modifications.

-Many thanks for Sandeep Panda \o/
+''Many thanks `Sandeep Panda` for your tutorial \o/''

 ## Install